linker3000/esp-mqtt-rgb-led/README.md

 ```

 Modifications to the original code, plus the Node-Red function make this code easier to use with other MQTT-oriented systems - for example, I am using it to create a standalone desk light based on an ESP8266 and a single RGB LED that will accept colour-based status messages from a network monitoring system based on Nagios (Centreon), so that the light (probably based on a ping pong ball!) will glow from green through amber to red according to the overall state of the systems being monitored!

+###Electronics

+The following resistor values can be used to drive a single RGB LED directly from three GPIO pins and the ESP's 3.3V line (Common anode RGB LED).
+The calculated resistor values allow an LED current of around 8mA per colour:

+Red: (Vf approx 1.7V) = 220R
+Green: (Vf approx 3V) = 39R
+Blue: (Vf approx 3V) = 39R

+NB: The maximum rated source/sink current per ESP8266 GPIO pin is 13mA.

 ===================================================